CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 Purpose:
 - used for already-linked Telegram accounts
-- should not require token input again unless manually reset
+- should not require token input again unless link was reset or removed
+- validates entitlement status before request continues

 Request:
 ```json